andrew/ultimate-awesome/README.md

 - [awesome-comfyui](https://github.com/lucianosb/awesome-comfyui) - An awesome & curated list of cool tools for ComfyUI.
 - [awesome-coredns](https://github.com/mariuskimmina/awesome-coredns) - A curated list for awesome CoreDNS resources.
 - [awesome-dapr](https://github.com/mstrYoda/awesome-dapr) - A cruated list of awesome Dapr application runtime related tools.
+- [awesome-rabbit-r1](https://github.com/sayhiben/awesome-rabbit-r1) - A list of resources for hacking on the Rabbit r1.
 - [awesome-deeplearning-study](https://github.com/taki0112/awesome-deeplearning-study) - Summary of DeepLearning (Korean and English are included).
 - [awesome-flux-ai](https://github.com/AINativeLab/awesome-flux-ai) - A curated list of awesome resources, tools, libraries, and applications related to Flux AI technology.
 This repository aims to be a comprehensive collection for developers, researchers, and enthusiasts interested in Flux AI.
 - [awesome-android-learning](https://github.com/AndroidDeveloperBandung/awesome-android-learning) - 🤖 Curated list of awesome Android articles and resource .
 - [awesome-wordpress](https://github.com/dropndot/awesome-wordpress) - A curated list of Awesome WordPress Theme, Plugins and Framework development Resources and WordPress Communities.
 - [pwa-awesome-ru](https://github.com/FluorescentHallucinogen/pwa-awesome-ru) - A curated list of awesome PWA resources (primarily in Russian).
+- [openredteaming](https://github.com/libr-ai/openredteaming) - Papers about red teaming LLMs and Multimodal models. .
 - [awesome-mud](https://github.com/mudcoders/awesome-mud) - 🖥 A curated list of bookmarks, tools, tutorials, and other cool resources for text-based game developers.
 - [Qc_book_list](https://github.com/poig/Qc_book_list) - Quantum computing book list - A book list for those who want to self-study quantum computing.
 - [awesome-kong](https://github.com/posquit0/awesome-kong) - :sunglasses: A curated list of awesome resources for Kong API Gateway.